Brendan Kiely (he/him)

 “There’s nothing I love more than sharing my passion and enthusiasm for social justice and literature with young people and educators.
 In all my stories, both as a writer and as a presenter, I try to offer road maps to help us become better listeners, to cultivate empathy, and to find the courage it takes to stand up when we need to.
 Young folks inspire me to do this work, and I try to give all my energy right back to them in return. “

-These days, Brendan lives with his wife in Greenwich Village.
+These days, Brendan lives with his wife and son in Greenwich Village.

 Follow Brendan on Twitter